Olympic Pin Trading Information ~ 1992 Summer Olympics in Barcelona, Spain

 Shown here are a few more pins we collected at the Barcelona Summer Olympics in 1992.

-If you are planning to attend the Olympics in London, England this year, be prepared for the fun of some pin trading.
+If you are planning to attend any Olympic event be prepared for the fun of some pin trading.

 Hope you enjoyed this article regarding Olympic pin trading and what we learned about it from our vacation trip many years ago.